-For many small business owners, this feels random and frustrating.
-One day everything works, the next something has gone wrong.
+For many small business owners, this feels entirely random and deeply frustrating.
+One day everything works perfectly, the next something has gone wrong.

-In most cases, these issues are not random.
-They are often common issues that many website owners face.
-They are signals.
-Your website is showing signs that something underneath needs attention.
+In most cases, these issues aren’t random at all.
+They’re often common problems that many website owners face.
+They’re signals.
+Your website shows clear signs that something beneath the surface needs proper attention.

 Understanding what those signals mean is the first step towards a stable, reliable website.